 OmniCycle® includes upper and lower extremity cycling to improve strength, endurance, and coordination.
-Participation is increased with biofeedback activities that are selected based on patient performance.
+Patient participation is increased with virtual reality biofeedback activities that are selected based on performance.

-OmniStand® assists the therapist by providing the patient with an appropriate level of support to challenge and progress balance, improve patient’s sense of security while performing activities, and it can be combined with virtual reality exercises.
+OmniStand® assists therapists by providing the patient with an appropriate level of support to challenge and progress balance and improves sense of security while performing activities.

 OmniVR® engages and challenges cognitive and physical abilities within a virtual environment.
 Exercises can be simplified to allow for less visual stimulation, as needed for patients with dementia.

 OmniFlow® includes inspiratory/expiratory exercise coupled with virtual reality biofeedback activities to improve respiratory muscle power and rhythmical breathing for better ventilation, core stability, endurance, and airway clearance.

 De la Rosa, A., Olaso-Gonzalez, G., Arc-Chagnaud, C., Millan, F., Salvador-Pascual, A., García-Lucerga, C., Blasco-Lafarga, C., Garcia-Dominguez, E., Carretero, A., Correas, A. G., Viña, J., & Gomez-Cabrera, M. C. (2020).

 Physical exercise in the prevention and treatment of Alzheimer’s disease.
 Journal of sport and health science, 9(5), 394–404. https://doi.org/10.1016/j.jshs.2020.01.004